gharbihoussem/Earthquake-Azure-Data-Engineering-Pipeline/README.md

 - **Data Engineering Focus**: Maintain an emphasis on structured pipelines and optimized workflows.

 This guide provides a comprehensive approach to setting up a professional-grade Azure Databricks and Synapse workflow for data engineering.

+---

+## 🏳️ License
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

+## 🔖 About Me
+Hi there!
+I'm **Houssem Gharbi**, i'm a Junior Data Engineer passionate about building scalable data solutions and deriving actionable insights.
+I enjoy transforming raw data into meaningful stories that drive decision-making.
+This project reflects my skills and interest in creating efficient data pipelines and analytics platforms.